-In the opinion of the Governing Body, the College complies with the provisions of the Code of Governance and reported on a "comply or explain" basis to the Search and Governance Committee at its meeting on the 17 September 2021 and confirmed at the Governing Body meeting of 18 October 2021 for the period 1 August 2020 to 31 July 2021.
+In the opinion of the Governing Body, the College complies with the provisions of the Code of Governance and reported on a "comply or explain" basis to the Search and Governance Committee at its meeting on the 26 September 2022 and confirmed at the Governing Body meeting of 17 October 2021 for the period 1 August 2021 to 31 July 2022.

 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges originally issued by the Association of Colleges in March 2015, which the College formally adopted on 15 October 2015.
-The subsequent update of May 2019, was adopted by the College on 19 July 2019.
+The subsequent update of May 2019 was adopted by the College on 19 July 2019 and a further update adopted by the Governing Body on 21 March 2022.